marcowork/macbootstrap/README.md

 ### HomeBrew
 This bootstrap shell script will make sure Homebrew is installed.

+This installer works also behind a corporate proxy.
+In order to make this work, you need to setup a reverse proxy using CNTLM or Preproxy.
+Unfortunately there is no brew package for preproxy

 ### Git behind proxy
 To make git work behind a corporate proxy over ssh you need to set a create a config file in `~/.ssh/config containing` the following:
 ```